Why should we tithe?

 The most popular Bible verses about why we should tithe are found in the book of Malachi.

 These 3 short verses are packed with information about the importance of tithing.
-Let’s have a quick look at the Biblical reasons for tithing based on this passage.
+But there are many more to help you understand why tithing is important.

 Tithing Is Giving to God What Belongs to Him